ClickHouse/clickpy/README.md

 ![downloads_over_time](./images/downloads_over_time.png),

-Initially this chart requires a simple query to the materialized view [`pypi_downloads_per_day`](./ClickHouse.md#pypi_downloads_per_day).
+Initially, this chart requires a simple query to the materialized view [`pypi_downloads_per_day`](./ClickHouse.md#pypi_downloads_per_day).

-However, if a filter is applied on the `version` column this view is insufficient - it doesn't capture the version column in its aggregation.
+However, if a filter is applied to the `version` column, this view is insufficient - it doesn't capture the `version` column in its aggregation.
 In this case, we switch to the [`pypi_downloads_per_day_by_version`](./ClickHouse.md#pypi_downloads_per_day_by_version) view.

-Why not always use the latter view you ask?
-Well it contains more columns in its aggregation, and thus the target table is larger and queries possibly alittle slower.
-Small margins yes, but important for the best user experience.
+Why not always use the latter view, you ask?
+Well, it contains more columns in its aggregation, and thus, the target table has more rows, is larger, and queries are possibly a little slower.
+Small margins, yes, but important for the best user experience.

-Selecting the right view for a visualization involves a simple hueristic.
+Selecting the right view for a visualization involves a simple heuristic.
 We simply select the view which has the fewest number of columns and covers the set of required columns in the query.
 The complete logic can be found [here](https://github.com/ClickHouse/clickpy/blob/12d565202b88b97b51d557da0bc777ad65d5ba60/src/utils/clickhouse.js#L28).

 ## Deployment

 Either go to the public example at [clickpy.clickhouse.com](https://clickpy.clickhouse.com) or deploy yourself.

-For the latter you have 2 choices:
+For the latter, you have 2 choices:

- - Export the BigQuery data yourself to GCS and import into ClickHouse
+ - Export the BigQuery data yourself to GCS and import it into ClickHouse
  - Use the public instance of ClickHouse with read-only credentials (see below)*

 We cover both options below.